← Back to Blog

 Why Stainless Steel Self-Drilling Screws Are Different

-Stainless steel self-drilling screws command premium pricing — typically 3-5× the price of carbon steel equivalents.
-The market is growing as construction codes increasingly specify corrosion-resistant fasteners for exterior applications, coastal environments, and structures with 25+ year design life requirements.
+Stainless steel self-drilling screws command premium pricing — typically several times the price of carbon steel equivalents.
+The market for these fasteners is growing as construction codes increasingly specify corrosion-resistant fasteners for exterior applications, coastal environments, and structures with long design life requirements.

-But producing stainless steel self-drilling screws is significantly harder than carbon steel.
+However, producing stainless steel self-drilling screws is significantly more challenging than carbon steel.
 The material properties of austenitic stainless steel (304, 316) create unique challenges in the cold-forging process that require specialized die selection and machine setup.

 High Work Hardening Rate